jsnyders/ClimbingComp/README.md

 or tablet browser.
 This is completly optional.
 You don't need to create a guest user.

 To create users sign in to ClimbingComp as an admin user.
 Select Mannager Users.
 Press Create User.
-Enter a username.
+Enter a Username.
 First Name and Last Name are optional.
 Select the appropriate Role.
 Enter and confirm the password.
 To edit a user press their name.
 To delete a user press the X under the Actions column.

-TODO provide a way to change the password

 ### Populating the global list of climbers
 xxx what, why, optional